 - Last two tax returns

-- Statements from banking, savings and investing accounts
+- Statements from banking, savings and investment accounts

 - Record of retirement savings and other assets